| HTTP

 Basically, there

-1. Registration: Register an HTML name for the web page you designed
+are three steps in the process of web monitoring & control:1.
+Registration: Register an HTML name for the web page you designed

 2. User login and invoke control program: After registration, users